jgmbrand/Multicopters/README.md

 # Multicopters
-A collection of attempts to control model aircraft, drones, helicopters ,etc
+A collection of attempts to  control model aircraft, drones, helicopters,etc using ESP8266/Arduino